 The silver lining of this story is that the painful experience with Karen made Bob much more aware of his tendency to want to rescue people, and he’s been able to either nip it in the bud or avoid it completely in the past two years.

 There is an alternative to the Drama Triangle.
 It’s called the Empowerment Dynamic.
-First put forth by David English in his book The Power of TED, the Empowerment Dynamic uses the power of taking personal responsibility for ourselves and holding others accountable for their behavior to turn the Victim into a Creator, the Hero into a Coach, and the Villain into a Challenger.
+First, put forth by David English in his book The Power of TED, the Empowerment Dynamic uses the power of taking personal responsibility for ourselves and holding others accountable for their behavior to turn the Victim into a Creator, the Hero into a Coach, and the Villain into a Challenger.
 It’s a simple concept, but complex in execution.
 And it’s worth doing the work.
-Teams that get it end up being more productive, more cohesive, and get better results faster.
+Teams that get it to end up being more productive, more cohesive, and get better results faster.